 z =x(:,1).^2 - 2*x(:,1).*x(:,2) + 6*x(:,1) + x(:,2).^2 - 6*x(:,2);

 perform elementwise operations on the vectors.

-set the Evaluate fitness and constraint functions option
+evaluation > Evaluate fitness and constraint functions to

 The fitness function, and any nonlinear constraint function,

 must accept an arbitrary number of rows to use the Vectorize option.

 The following comparison, run at the command line, shows the improvement in speed with vectorization.